beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 **mooBIFI Xmas Pot - Draw date 00:00 UTC, December 31, 2021**

 Deposit your mooBIFI from our BSC $BIFI vaults and win from $36,000 worth of $POTS and $BIFI, as well as 125 hoodies.
-Each wallet is limited to depositing a maximum of 0.1 mooBIFI in the Moonpot, and each winner will receive 60 POTS, 0.11 BIFI ($151), and 1 hoodie NFT.
+Each wallet is limited to depositing a maximum of 0.1 mooBIFI in the Moonpot, and each winner will receive 60 $POTS, $0.11 BIFI ($151), and 1 hoodie NFT.

 **Ziggy's Xmas Pot - Daily draw 00:00 UTC, December 25-31, 2021**